alphagov/prototype-kit-training/source/introduction/introduction.md

 ) for the training are saved in Google Slides.

 If you're unable to access Google Drive, you can [download a pdf version]().

+### Give feedback

+If you would like to give feedback about this training to help us improve it for future attendees [please fill in this survey]().